Operations Management¶

 Best Practices¶

-- Use descriptive commit messages to document your changes
+- Use descriptive commit messages: Document your changes clearly for audit trail purposes.

-- Set up scheduled tasks for recurring operations
+- Set up scheduled tasks for backups: Automate recurring operations to ensure consistent configuration backups.

 Next Steps¶

-- Explore the Command Reference for detailed information on all available commands
+- Explore the CLI Reference for detailed information on all available commands

 - Learn more about Advanced Topics for scripting and automation